Atomic Rooster: Original period (1969–1975)

 In June 1971, just before they began configuring their line-up once again, the single "Devil's Answer" hit No. 4 in the UK.
 Atomic Rooster began recording In Hearing of Atomic Rooster (UK No. 18).
 Crane felt the band needed a singer who could "project" to an audience and asked Leaf Hound vocalist Pete French to audition for the band.
 Not long after French came into the studio, Cann began to feel increasingly marginalised, having been relieved of vocal duties and especially after hearing how much Crane had mixed out most of his guitar work on the album.
 He promptly left the band.
 Paul Hammond followed him to form Bullet, later renamed Hard Stuff.
 French recorded all the vocals on the album (save for "Black Snake", sung by Crane), and the album was released in August 1971.

 The Atomic Rooster line-up featuring Pete French on vocals, Steve Bolton on guitar, a returning Ric Parnell on drums and Crane on keyboards toured Italy, then across America and Canada.
 This line-up played at a benefit gig in September 1971 at The Oval cricket ground, appearing in front of some 65,000 people, supporting the Faces and the Who.
 They continued touring into at least December of 1971, but French then moved on to sign with Atlantic Records and joined the American rock band Cactus and appeared on their 1972 album, 'Ot 'n' Sweaty.

 In February 1972 Crane recruited vocalist Chris Farlowe, at that time with Colosseum, to take the place of French.
 They went on tour and recorded their first album together in the spring of 1972.
 They then released the album Made in England along with the single "Stand by Me", on Dawn Records.
 They were more into soul at this point, and the progressive and heavy rock leanings from the other releases had receded.
 The single did not chart and the album just barely caught any attention, even though touring followed through.

 Guitarist Steve Bolton left at the end of 1972 and was replaced by John Goodsall, appearing under the name Johnny Mandala.
 They released the album Nice 'n' Greasy in 1973, along with the single "Save Me", a re-working of "Friday the 13th".
 This time, it was in a complete funk style.
 After nearly two years without any hits, Dawn Records dropped the group and Atomic Rooster began to unravel.
 After a tour, Farlowe, Mandala and Parnell left.
 The single "Tell Your Story, Sing Your Song" was released in March 1974 by "Vincent Crane's Atomic Rooster" on Decca.
 All subsequent gigs were played by Crane along with members of the blues band Sam Apple Pie.
-A final concert was played in February 1975, a benefit gig for the RSPCA; Crane afterward disbanded Atomic Rooster.
+A final concert was played in February 1975, a benefit gig for the RSPCA and Crane afterwards disbanded Atomic Rooster.